SuperheroesValley/SuperHeroesWiki/content/preparation/cv.md

 ## 3) Education

-Avoid writing beginning dates, as they can be used to infer your age.
-Should they need this information they can obtain it during the background check.
+**No beginning dates:**: as they can be used to infer your age.
+If they need this information they can obtain it during the background check.

+**End date**: next year, beacuse some companies only wants interns at the last year of university.

+**GPA**: no if too low.

-If you were at the top, indicate the percentage, for example: in the 5% of top best students.
+**If top student**: indicate the percentage, for example: "_in the 5% of top best students._"

-Show leadership by indicating if you chaired any club or initiated something significant (volunteering, charity, etc.)
+**Leadership**: indicate if you chaired any club or initiated something significant (volunteering, charity, etc.)

-If you got a scholarship, indicate how much and what was the competition to get it.
+**Scholarships**: indicate how much and what was the competition to get it. "_Won the Mario Rossi scholarchip, selected among 500 students_"

-Do not put elementary, middle, and high schoo.
-Low GPAs are better left out.
+Do not put elementary, middle, and high school.

 ## 4) Projects
 Include your 2 - 4 most significant projects.
 State what the project was and which languages or technologies it employed.